 TYPES OF ELECTIONS

 GENERAL ELECTIONS are held the first Tuesday after the first Monday In November in even-numbered years.
-This year's election will be on November 8th.

 SPECIAL ELECTIONS are referenda on bond issues, constitutional amendments, taxes, etc., and usually occur at times specified in legislative acts.